noi-techpark/odh-docs/source/datasets.rst

 owned by different actors (called :strong:`Data Providers`) which are at this time mostly local public bodies.
-Since there is no direct 1-to-1 correspondence between Data Providers and datasets, we currently offer only a list of data providers whose data can be pulled from |odh|\.
+Since there is no direct 1-to-1 correspondence between Data Providers and datasets, we currently offer a list of data providers whose data can be pulled from |odh|\.
 Indeed, an |odh| dataset can be composed of data deriving from different providers, while a provider can submit to |odh|
 multiple types of data that will belong to more than one dataset.